top of page

 • Use strong authentication: Make MFA mandatory and block outdated or insecure login methods.

-• Network segmentation: Isolate vendor access so they can't freely navigate across your environment.
+• Network segmentation: Separate vendor access so they can’t move freely throughout your environment.

-• Reverify access regularly: Conduct periodic reviews of each vendor’s permissions to ensure they still align with current needs.
+• Reverify access regularly: Review each vendor’s permissions often to make sure they still match your current needs.

-Businesses that adopt a Zero-Trust approach often see a major reduction in vendor-related incidents—sometimes cutting the impact in half.
+Businesses that use a Zero-Trust approach often see a big drop in vendor-related incidents, sometimes cutting the impact in half.

 Step 6: Focus on Early Detection and Quick Response

-Even with the best preparation, no system is completely immune.
-That’s why detection and rapid response are critical.
+Even with the best preparation, no system is completely safe.
+That’s why it’s so important to spot problems early and respond quickly.

 Best practices include:

-• Stay informed: Join cybersecurity communities or subscribe to threat intelligence feeds to hear about risks early.
+• Stay informed: Join cybersecurity communities or subscribe to threat intelligence feeds to learn about risks early.

-• Test your defenses: Simulate attacks to uncover vulnerabilities in your supply chain before attackers do.
+• Test your defenses: Simulate attacks to find weaknesses in your supply chain before attackers do.

 Step 7: Consider Partnering with a Managed Security Provider

-Managing supply chain security can be overwhelming—especially when you have a small team or limited in-house expertise.
-That’s where managed IT and security services can be a smart move.
+Managing supply chain security can feel overwhelming, especially if you have a small team or limited in-house expertise.
+In these cases, managed IT and security services can help.

 Benefits include: